The slave market

 The chambers were used to keep slaves before taking them to the market for an auction.

 The conditions in the chambers were terrible.
 The chambers had small windows and no fresh air.
 Food and water were very limited.
-In the center of the chamber, there were channels used as toilets.
+In the centre of the chamber, there were channels used as toilets.
 With these channels, the chambers were connected with the ocean.
 So, during the high tide, the water would rise about 30 cm inside and clear most of the excrement away.

 But when the tide was low, can you imagine the smell in the tiny chamber?